 - 1. Single leg stunts are only allowed at waist level.
 Exception 1: Prep level single legs stunts are allowed if the top person is connected to someone standing on the performance surface, which must be a separate person other than the base(s) or spotter.
 The connection must be hand/arm to hand/arm and must be made prior to initiating the single leg prep level stunt.
-Exception 2: A walk up shoulder stand is allowed in the Adaptive Abilities (Unified & Traditional) Novice Division if both hands of the top person are in contact with both hands of the base until both feet of the top person are placed on the shoulders of the base. - 2.
+Exception 2: A walk up shoulder stand is allowed in the Special Abilities (Unified & Traditional) Novice Division if both hands of the top person are in contact with both hands of the base until both feet of the top person are placed on the shoulders of the base. - 2.
 Stunts above prep level are not allowed.
 A stunt may not pass above prep level.
-Clarification: Taking the top person above the head of the bases is not allowed.

-C. Twisting stunts and transitions are allowed up to a

-total of a 1⁄4 twisting rotation by the top person in relation to the performing surface.
+Clarification: Taking the top person above the head of the bases is not allowed. - C. Twisting stunts and transitions are allowed up to a total of a 1⁄4 twisting rotation by the top person in relation to the performing surface.

 Clarification: A twist performed with an additional turn by the bases performed in the same skill set, is not allowed if the resulting cumulative rotation of the top person exceeds a 1⁄4 rotation.
-The safety judge will use the hips of the top person to determine the the top person exceeds a 1⁄4 rotation.
 The safety judge will use the hips of the top person to determine the amount of total rotation a top person performs in a skill set.
 Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation.

-Exception 1: Rebounding to a prone position (1⁄2 twist to stomach) is a stunt that is allowed in the Adaptive Abilities (Unified & Traditional) Novice Division.
+Exception 1: Rebounding to a prone position (1⁄2 twist to stomach) is a stunt that is allowed in the Special Abilities (Unified & Traditional) Novice Division.

-Exception 2: 1⁄2 wrap around stunts are allowed in the Adaptive Abilities (Unified & Traditional) Novice Division.
+Exception 2: 1⁄2 wrap around stunts are allowed in the Special Abilities (Unified & Traditional) Novice Division.